tapjs/tapjs/src/docs/content/coverage.md

 conditions and platform-specific behaviors, it should be treated as a code smell indicating that the code can likely be more effectively factored and tested.

+## Disabling Coverage, Accepting Missing/Incomplete Coverage

+**WARNING: This is almost always a bad idea.
+It reduces the value of your tests.**

+In some cases, you may need to tell the test runner to _not_ fail if the coverage is missing or incomplete.
+For example, you may be in the process of transitioning a legacy codebase to proper test coverage, or using `tap` along with another tool to test other parts of your program.

+You can use the following options to facilitate this unusual
+situation:

+* `--disable-coverage` Prevent tap from generating code coverage.
+  This will make the test run fail unless `--allow-missing-coverage` is set, because the coverage will always be missing.
+* `--allow-missing-coverage` Do not fail if no coverage was generated.
+Note that it _will_ still fail if _incomplete_ coverage is generated, unless `--allow-incomplete-coverage` is also set.
+* `--allow-incomplete-coverage` Do not fail if the generated coverage was incomplete.
+Note that it _will_ still fail if _no_ coverage was generated, unless `--allow-empty-coverage` is also set.